moralesresearch/Menu/README.md

 /usr/local/bin/gmenudbusmenuproxy was installed by package plasma5-plasma-workspace-5.19.2
 ```

 Can we get it "standalone", without KDE Plasma?
+Yes: `dde-globalmenu-service` is apparently very similar but without KDE Plasma dependencies; also see https://github.com/SeptemberHX/dde-globalmenu-service/pull/3 for how to compile on FreeBSD.

 > This application finds windows using GTK GMenu DBus interfaces [1] and forwards them through DBusMenu. (...)
 > LibreOffice with appmenu-gtk-module (...)